g0di/g0di.github.io/content/articles/2024-01-22-dont-use-python-property.md

 Title: Don't use Python's property (for bad reasons)
 Tags: python, good-practices
-Description: Explain when and how you should use Python property descriptor
+Description: Lean when and how to properly use Python property descriptor in your class objects

 I recently stumbled upon a code from one of my coworker who is rather new to Python.
 He is coming from a Java/Scala background and used python's `property` decorator to mimic Java Getters/Setters.
 Let's see why you should not do this.